 In the aftermath of the 2008 crisis, Islamic finance appeared as a relatively safe alternative to the teetering Western banking system.
 Sukuks seemed like a good way to tap into new markets, Islamic funds represented opportunities to access large amounts of liquidity and Islamic banking was a way of monetizing local Muslim communities.

 London positioned itself to become the hub for sharia-compliant finance in the Western world.
 Today, the UK boasts five licensed Islamic banks, over 20 conventional banks offering Islamic financial products.

 Other European countries where Islamic finance made a remarkable start include:

 - Luxembourg, the first Eurozone country to issue a sovereign sukuk and where 49 sharia-compliant funds are domiciled.

 - Germany has several sukuk issuances over the past decade and its first full-fledged Islamic bank (KT Bank AG) in 2015.

 - Switzerland with more focus on Islamic insurance or takaful.

-France — which has the largest Muslim population in Europe — is also a promising market and authorities – including France’s former minister of finance and IMF director Christine Lagarde — have pushed hard for the development of Islamic finance.
-Yet banks have largely failed to respond, fearing that being associated with Islam at a time when the country is targeted by terrorist attacks would damage their reputation.
+France—which has the largest Muslim population in Europe—is also a promising market.
+Authorities (including France’s former minister of finance and IMF director Christine Lagarde) have pushed hard for the development of Islamic finance there, yet banks have largely failed to respond due to fears that being associated with Islam at a time when the country is targeted by terrorist attacks would damage their reputation.